The Count of Monte Cristo (2002 film): Production

-Most of filming took place on the island of Malta, where the capital of Valletta stood in for Marseilles.
+Most of filming took place on the island of Malta, where the capital, Valletta, stood in for Marseilles.
 The fortified city of Vittoriosa, part of the Grand Harbour of Valletta, was chosen for its strong resemblance to early 19th century Port of Marseilles.
-The waterfront stretch of Vittoriosa known as Xatt Ir-Risq and Fort St Elmo featured specifically in the "Marseilles" scenes.
+The waterfront stretch of Vittoriosa known as Xatt Ir-Risq and Fort St Elmo featured specifically in the Marseilles scenes.
 The Grand Harbour had the added advantage of being one of a very few ports deep enough to allow the huge period sailing ships brought from the UK to dock.
 Saint Mary's Tower on the island of Comino was used for the exteriors of the Château d'If; the Azure Window of Gozo also makes an appearance in the scenes set on the island of Montecristo.

-In Ireland, locations included Powerscourt Estate, which stood in for the estate which Dantès buys and where he hosts his grand introduction to Paris society, while Kilruddery House appears as Mondego's home early in the film.
-The climactic fight scene between Dantès and Mondego was filmed near Slane in County Meath.
+In Ireland locations included Powerscourt Estate, which stood in for the estate that Dantès buys and where he hosts his grand introduction to Paris society, and Kilruddery House appears as Mondego's home early in the film.
+The climactic fight scene between Dantès and Mondego was filmed near Slane, in County Meath.